 An abbreviation is a shortened version of a word or phrase.
 There is more than one way to abbreviate, and this is where acronyms and initialisms enter.

 Your proposal will probably include both acronyms and initialisms.
 While they serve a similar purpose of shortening a word or phrase, they are different.
 An acronym is made up of the initial letters of a name or phrase.
 As an example, one acronym you may be familiar with is HIPAA, which stands for Health Insurance Portability and Accountability Act of 1996.
 Another well-known acronym is NASA, which is used far more frequently than the full name, the National Aeronautics and Space Administration.
 One of the distinguishing features of an acronym is that it is pronounced as if it were a word.
 We pronounce HIPAA as "HIP-AH" and NASA "NAS-AH" and not by their individual letters.

 An initialism is a shortened version of a word or phrase that is pronounced as a series of letters.
 Examples of well-known initialisms include CEO for Chief Executive Officer and NSF for the National Science Foundation.
 Initialisms often appear with periods, which help identify them as initialisms (U.S.A., U.K., etc.).
 Instead of the word "initialism," words pronounced as a series of letters are often referred to as abbreviations, although technically "abbreviation" is an umbrella term that covers both acronyms and initialisms.

-As far as your template is concerned, the distinctions between acronyms and initialisms won't matter because you'll be gathering them into a single list of abbreviations.
+As far as your template is concerned, the distinctions between acronyms and initialisms won't matter because you'll be gathering everything into a single list of abbreviations.
 Many people use the words acronyms and abbreviations interchangeably and title their list of abbreviations "acronyms,” In fact, funders that specifically request that a list of abbreviations be included in proposals typically refer to the requirement as an “acronym list.”
 As always with proposals, use the same term as the funder..
-Labeling a list "acronyms," when it actually includes acronyms and initialisms, is a minor detail in the scheme of things, but it is more accurate to label the list by the general and inclusive term "abbreviations” if you have a choice.
+Labeling a list "acronyms," when it actually includes acronyms and initialisms, is a minor detail in the scheme of things.
+However, it is more accurate to label the list by the general and inclusive term "abbreviations” if you have a choice.